actualbudget/docs/docs/contributing/writing-docs.md

 ## Using Images

-Using images improves documentation.
-It is easier for people who read documentation to see what is in the accompanying description.
+By using images that accompany the description, we make the documentation more accessible, thus improving its readability.

+The way to do this is to take good screenshots.
 When taking screenshots, there are a few things to keep in mind:

-* Ensuring that the image is crystal clear and directly relevant is crucial.
+* It is crucial to ensure that the image is crystal clear and directly relevant.
   Blurry or muddled images can detract from the user's understanding and confidence in the documentation.
 * Striking the right balance is key.
 Too much information can overwhelm the reader, while too little can leave them without the necessary context.
 Your judgment in this matter is crucial to the effectiveness of the documentation.
 * Avoid taking screenshots on a big screen when the browser is in full-screen mode.
-  Try to make images at most 1100 pixels wide and 700 pixels long.
+  Try to make images that are at most 1100 pixels wide and 700 pixels long.
 * Images must always be saved in the PNG format.
 * Take only images using the _light_ mode, not _dark_.
 * If you need to address more than one part of the screenshot, annotate the image.
 See below for more details.